ktor-doc-jp/ktor-doc-jp/pages/servers/autoreload.md

     }
 }
 ```
+{: .compact}

+When using `watchPaths` you should *not* use a lambda to configure the server, but to provide a method reference to your
+Application module.
+{: .note}

 If you try to use a lambda instead of a method reference, you will get the following error:
 ```